 If you don't have any washing facilities but don't want to buy single-use nappies, you can try hand-washing your nappies.Where there is a will there is a way.
 If you do decide to go down the hand-washing route, ensure you give them a good strip-wash when you get home.

 Take pegs and a clothes line - especially if you are camping or going to a festival.
 This is essential for getting them dry.
 Or a knicker chandelier as Helen called these things.

-Most importantly, remember that it doesn't have to be all or nothing with using cloth nappies on holiday.
+Most importantly, remember that it doesn't have to be all or nothing with using cloth nappies - on holiday or at any time.
 Lots of mums take as many cloth nappies as they can both at home and abroad, then when they run out, they will use single use nappies.
-They can have their place in situations like this.
+Single use can have their place in situations like this.
 Imagine when reusable nappies become the new normal, facilities for washing them will become common-place too.